DevOpsBootcamp/website/source/policies.rst

 how to ssh to a remote server to perform more computationally intensive tasks.

-If you are not an OSU student and do not have access to a working laptop, contact the DevOps Bootcamp organizers and we'll see whether we can arrange to loan you something for meetings.
+If you are not an OSU student and do not have access to a working laptop, contact the DevOps BootCamp organizers and we'll see whether we can arrange to loan you something for meetings.

 Target Audience
 ===============

-Our goal is to make the DevOps Bootcamp program accessible to students and community members from all different backgrounds.
+Our goal is to make the DevOps BootCamp program accessible to students and community members from all different backgrounds.
 You have to want to learn, be willing to ask questions whenever you don't understand something, and be open to making time to play with the cool tools/toys which we'll be